zio/zio/docs/reference/core/cause.md

 // Empty
 ```

-Also, we can use the `ZIO#cause` to uncover the underlying cause of an effect.
-For example, we know that the `ZIO.succeed(5)` has no errors.
+Also, we can use `ZIO#cause` to uncover the underlying cause of an effect.
+For example, we know that `ZIO.succeed(5)` has no errors.
 So, let's check that:

 ```
 ZIO.succeed(5).cause.debug